 As something that is both sweet and natural, to many people, honey is a very versatile treat.
 From sweetening teas to using it as a replacement for sugar in recipes, honey has earned a permanent spot in the pantries of many.

-While honey is definitely a more natural option than refined white sugar when it comes to flavoring food and drinks, there are many other sweeteners out there that are equally as versatile and tasty!
+While honey is a more natural option than refined white sugar when it comes to flavoring food and drinks, there are many other sweeteners out there that are equally as versatile and tasty!
 As plant-based foods become more readily available in stores, there’s never been an easier time to seek out an alternative sweetener for your kitchen creations.

 From agave nectar to blackstrap molasses, there are so many options to choose from, so here’s a run-down of some of the best alternative sweeteners out there.
-And if you’re good in the kitchen, there are some recipes to try them out with too!
+And if you’re good in the kitchen, there are some recipes to try out too!

 1. Agave Nectar